HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

    m.
 Size of first gradient bucket is adjusted to minimize the number of allreduce.

+   n.
+Added support for FusedLARS with label smoothing and polynominal decay LR scheduler, enabled by --optimizer=lars

 4. Skip printing eval phase stats if eval steps is zero.

 5. Added support in script to override default LR scheduler with custom schedule passed as parameters to script.

 6. For GoogLeNet, first two batches' training and evaluation time is not included in the average batch time performance numbers due to long wait times of initial data loading to device.

+7. Added new parameters
+  a. '-ebe' or '--epochs_between_evals' - integer with default value=1 - number of epochs to be completed before evaluation

+  b. '-eoe' or '--eval_offset_epochs' - integer with default value=0 - offsets the epoch on which the evaluation starts

+  c. '--lars_base_learning_rate' - float with default value=9.0 - base learning rate used with FusedLARS in polynomial decay

+  d. '--lars_end_learning_rate' - float with default value=0.0001 - end learning rate used with FusedLARS in polynomial decay

+  e. '--lars_warmup_epochs' - integer with default value=3 - number of warmup epochs for FusedLARS

+  f. '--lars_decay_epochs' - integer with default value=36 - number of decay epochs for FusedLARS

+  g. '--lwd' or '--lars-weight-decay' - float with default value=5e-5 - weight decay for FusedLARS

+  h. '--label-smoothing' - float with default value=0.0 - CrossEntropyLoss's label smoothing

+  i. '--optimizer' - string with default value='sgd' - optimizer selection parameter, available values are 'sgd' and 'lars'

 The model changes are listed below: